dolanske/vui/docs/content/docs/tokens/theming.md

 }
 ```

-Because VUI allows you to define custom themes, you can use the VueUse's `useColorMode` and define your own themes.
-If you add for instance a `dark-contrast` theme, you can theme it by simply adding a new class to the `:root` selector.
+Since VUI supports custom themes, you can use VueUse's `useColorMode` to define your own themes.
+For example, if you want to add a `dark-contrast` theme, you can implement it by adding a new class to the `:root` selector:

 ```css
 :root.dark-contrast {